 There was interest from clubs in England and France, but Cohen took the opportunity to announce his retirement from the game at the age of 32 having scored 31 tries in 57 international matches for England.

-Ben competed on Strictly Come Dancing before going on to win Channel 4’s The Jump (losing something teeth along the way).
-He has also launched the impactful Ben Cohen StandUp Foundation which is the world’s first foundation dedicated to raising awareness of the long-term, damaging effects of bullying by connecting communities and raising funds to support those doing real-world work to eradicate bullying, particularly active LGBT community.
+Ben competed on Strictly Come Dancing before going on to win Channel 4’s The Jump (losing some teeth along the way).
+He has also launched the impactful Ben Cohen StandUp Foundation which is the world’s first foundation dedicated to raising awareness of the long-term, damaging effects of bullying by connecting communities and raising funds to support those doing real-world work to eradicate bullying, particularly active LGBTQ+ community.

 Highly popular with rugby fans and the public at large, Ben remains in demand by the media, brands and is a very active public speaker.
 Be this simply sharing entertaining stories from his life/sporting career, or more focused business/leadership talks.

 As Chairman of the Foundation, he travels worldwide speaking to students and businesses about the importance of character, respect and equality in creating a kinder world.
 The cause is close to his heart, as Ben’s own father was beaten to death when he stood up for an employee who was being attacked.
+Ben’s resilience is a key part of the person he has become and the talks he delivers.